Chicken with lemon roast potatoes and green beans

 When you are happy with how it is cooked, lift the rack off the potatoes and cover the chicken loosely with foil to rest for 20 minutes.

-While the chicken rests, turn the oven up to 200c and return the potatoes to the oven until they take on some colour.
-They won't go crispy like regular roast potatoes but they will be soft and full of chickeny lemony flavour.
+While the chicken rests, turn the oven up to 200c and return the potatoes to the oven until they go golden.
+They won't be as crispy as a roast potato but they will be amazing.

-When ready to serve, check the seasoning on the tomato beans and fold through the parsley.
+When ready to serve, check the seasoning on the beans and potatoes and adapt where needed.

 Carve the chicken and serve with the potatoes and beans.